 Wolfsfeld, Gadi.
 2011.
 Making Sense of Media & Politics: Five Principles in Political Communication.
 New York: Routledge.

-Other reading materials will be available via Blackboard or in the library.
+Other reading materials will be posted on Blackboard.

 The final exam will consist of short answer and essay questions covering both the assigned reading and lectures.

 Thursday 18 December 2014, 13.00-16.00 in the USC (Universitair Sports Centre)

 Wednesday 21 January 2015, 13.00-16.00 in the USC

 Student must register for each exam through uSis.
 This is only possible from 100 until 10 calendar days before the exam.
 More information on exam registration